Ehlers-Danlos Syndromes (EDS)

 • Talk to your doctor about medicines - some medicines may help with problems with joints and muscle pain.

-• Look into using assistive devices - these can include wheelchairs, scooters, and braces.
+• Look into using assistive devices - these can include wheelchairs, scooters, splinting and braces.

 • Talk with an exercise professional - they can prescribe exercises to strengthen muscles to support unstable joints.
+Physical therapy can also help strengthen muscles, improve joint stability, and improve mobility.
+Specialised exercises and techniques may be tailored to address specific joint issues and reduce the risk of injury.
 It is important to always speak with your GP before starting new exercises.

 • Acknowledge your feelings and seek support - It is natural to feel scared, frustrated, sad and sometimes angry.
 Be aware of these feelings and get help if they start affecting your daily life.

-• Surgery - in some cases surgery may be discussed to help repair joints damaged by repeated dislocations.
+• Surgery - in some cases surgery may be discussed to help repair joints damaged by repeated dislocations, as well as addressing joint instability, correct deformities or reduce pain often association with EDS-related musculoskeletal issues.

 • Self Care - work with your GP to make a treatment plan for health and longevity.
 Practising self-care may include